 Academic dishonesty is a serious offense against the college.
 Sanctions for academic dishonesty are assigned by an academic review board and may include failure on the assignment, failure in the course, or suspension or expulsion from the College.
 For more on recognizing and avoiding plagiarism, see the library guide: libguides.colby.edu/avoidingplagiarism.

 | Preparation for class is essential, or you will be lost in class.

 By preparing carefully outside of class, individual students are confident and ready to take part in classroom communicative activities.
 In addition, students often find that daily class preparation leads to higher levels of performance on course tests and exams because as they prepare for class on a daily basis, students also prepare for tests and exams.
 Active engagement with course material is key to your success.

 Be systematic and thorough in your preparation of assignments outside of class.

 Begin by familiarizing yourself with the overall theme of the lesson you are preparing, writing down the new vocabulary you are to memorize.
-Write out/Type the answers to all grammatical exercices and bring them DAILY TO CLASS.
+Write out the answers to the assigned grammatical exercices (which you will also complete online via iLrn) and bring them DAILY TO CLASS.
 Prepare the "Activités" orally (unless directed otherwise by your instructor).
 Your oral performance in class gives us an indication of how well you have prepared, and you will receive a daily participation grade.

 The preparation of reading and writing assignments will be reviewed throughout the semester.